KanishkD2022/Pomodoro-GDSC/README.md

 2. **Starting the Timer:** Click the "START" button to begin the Pomodoro timer.
 3. **Monitoring Progress:** Track the remaining time for the current phase and view the progress bar.
 4. **Managing Tasks:** Add tasks, mark them as completed, and delete or revert completed tasks as needed.
-5. **Resetting the Timer:** Reset the timer to its initial state to start a new session
+5. **Resetting the Timer:** Reset the timer to its initial state to start a new session.

 ## License